 Don’t Do Anything You Aren’t Comfortable With

-When you are ready to start your first day training, be sure your baby is drowsy first to up your chances for success (no matter the method).
+When you are ready to start your first day of sleep training, be sure your baby is drowsy first to up your chances for success (no matter the method).

 Keep Baby On A Solid Schedule

-All your hard work sleep training is going to come to a quick halt if you baby becomes sick, and you are probably going to go off schedule.
-It’s key to keep plugging along as best as your both can, but try to grab a few things to make it easier on you both (like a humidifer, some tylenol, and a white noise machine).
+All your hard work sleep training is going to come to a quick halt if your baby becomes sick, and you are probably going to go off schedule.
+It’s key to keep plugging along as best as your both can, but try to grab a few things to make it easier on you both (like a humidifier, some Tylenol, and a white noise machine).